BKaraargirov/hypedex/README.md

 # Hypedex
-Spark partitioning library for multidimensional numeric data.
+Attempt to create a Spark partitioning library for multidimensional numeric data.
+Still in very early stages.